TizzyT566/AmcrestIngest/README.md

 Upon succesfully connecting the program will start to retrieve all videos stored on the Amcrest ip cameras (stored on sd card).

-It will download all videos and then check in regular 5 minute intervals to see if there are any new videos to download.
+It will download all videos and then check in 1 minute intervals for any new videos to download.

 The program will skip any videos that it has already downloaded (found in \<SaveDirectory\>) and will not download them again.